 The code contains provisions for dealing with hill land.
-As land is the property of the State, the authority has the right to reserve land for any public purpose by notification in the Gazette.
-As such, the State Government can set aside hill land as "reserved land", "catchment land" or "forest reserves", and thereby protecting such land from being developed.
+As land is the property of the state, the authority has the right to reserve land for any public purpose by notification in the Gazette.
+As such, the state government can set aside hill land as "reserved land", "catchment land" or "forest reserves" and thereby protect such land from being developed.

-2.2 Conservation Act 1960 (Revised 1989)
+Conservation act 1960 (Revised 1989)

 The conservation act gazettes hilly land as "hill land".

 Hilly land is not specifically defined but to all intents and purposes, it is interpreted to mean hill areas with steep slopes.
 The act has many sections which provide for the protection of hill land from development, especially in relation to soil erosion.
-Under the act, any land within the state may be declared as hill land by the Ruler in Council or the Yang Di-Pertua Negeri in Council of a State by notification in the Gazette.
-As such, it is entirely up to the state to decide on what constitutes hill land and what not.
+Under the act, any land within the state may be declared as hill land by the Ruler in Council of a state by notification in the Gazette.
+As such, it is entirely up to the state to decide on what constitutes hill land and what does not.
 Hence it is proposed for the states to carry out hazard mapping to identify those hazardous areas and gazette them if required.